dariusjvc/java-rest-api-for-evm/README.md

 # API that can be used as a template to develop smart contracts based on the ERC20 Upgradable standard

 # Description:
+Blockchain API created to get the name of a ERC20 token and mintend tokens.
 There is 1 smart contact:

 UpgradableTokenTest